wesabe/ssu/README.md

 bundled rake task:

     ssu$ rake xulrunner
+    # If you're on Mac OS X, run this too:
+    ssu$ rake build:dev

 That'll install it if it's not installed and tell you the version you have installed if it is already.
 Now go ahead and start the app itself